 Never the less, cash back rewards are almost like free money for the responsible consumers.
 Here are a few cards that are worth having:

 My wife LOVES this card, but that’s beside the point.
-The deal with Discover It is that there is a rotating cash back category per quarter that entitles you to 5% cash back as long as you sign up for it.
-From now until end of March, 2014, the cash back category is Restaurant and Movie purchases.
+The deal with Discover It is that there is a rotating cash back category per quarter that entitles you to 5% cash back as long as you sign up for it for up to $1,500 in spending.
+From now until end of June, 2014, the cash back category is Home Improvement, Furniture, and Bed Bath and Beyond stores.
 You can also get 0% intro APR on balance transfers for 18 months, then the variable standard purchase APR of 10.99% – 22.99%.
 The balance transfer fee is 3% for each balance transfer.

 The Chase Freedom card offers a $100 cash back bonus if you spend $500 in the first three months.
-On top of that, you will earn 5% on up to $1,500 spent at gas stations, movie theaters and Starbucks® from 1/1 to 3/31.
+On top of that, you will earn 5% on up to $1,500 spent at restaurants and Lowe’s® home improvement stores from 4/1 to 6/30.
 Again, 1% cash back on everything else.
 There is also an introductory APR of 0% on balance transfers for the first 15 months.
 You are also getting a 0% APR on your new purchases for the first 15 months.
 The average credit score approved for the card is 695 with the lowest being 643, based on research from Credit Karma on Transunion credit scores.
 If you like this card and have similar or better scores, then you will likely get approved.

 The Priceline rewards visa credit card is going to give you 5 points for every dollar you spend Priceline.com purchases and 1 points for every dollar spent anywhere else.
 You can also get a bonus 5,000 points after spending $1,000 on qualifying transactions within 90 days of opening an account.